DenverArtMuseum/tokio-ueyama/content/timeline.md

 [^44]: See catalog in red scrapbook, Bunkado collection, 30.

-[^45]: See letter in the [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^45]: See letter in the Tokio Ueyama papers, Archives of American Art.

 [^46]: See handwritten note in small black notebook, Bunkado collection.